ValarDragon/Pythonbomber/README.md

 The goal of this project is the create a easy to use script that allows someone to send a mass amount of emails and text messages to a single destination.
+NOTE: This code does not work right now,it totally skips the SMS feature.